Skip to product information

 🌿 Understanding the Plant

 Sow indoors from February to April.
-Sow onto the surface of moist compost and cover with a very fine sprinkling of vermiculite (they need light to germinate).
-Keep at 20°C. Germination takes 14-21 days.
+Surface sow the seeds onto moist seed compost and cover with only a very fine sprinkling of vermiculite; the seeds require light to germinate and must not be buried.
+Maintain a constant temperature of 20°C. Germination typically occurs within 14-21 days.

 📋 Plant Specifications